MAECProject/maec5-docs/source/index.html.md

 | **relationships** (optional) | [list](#list) of type [relationship](#relationship) | Specifies a set of one or more MAEC Relationships.
 Each entry in this list **MUST** be of type relationship.|

-# Cyber Observable Object Extensions
+# STIX Cyber Observable Object Extensions

 ## AV Classification
 The following are MAEC-specific extensions defined for STIX Cyber Observable Objects used in the context of MAEC.